 PQ EOTF charts with different window sizes:

-The Samsung QN90B has an excellent color gamut.
-It has fantastic coverage of the DCI-P3 color space used by most current HDR content, so most HDR content looks vivid and lifelike.
+This TV has an excellent color gamut.
+It has fantastic coverage of the DCI-P3 color space used by most current HDR content, so images look vivid and lifelike.
 It has decent coverage of the wider Rec.
 2020 color space, and the tone mapping is good, ensuring fine details are preserved and easy to see in areas of vibrant, saturated color.

-The Samsung QN90B has fantastic color volume.
+The color volume is fantastic.
 Most colors are displayed well at various brightness levels, and colors are just as bright as pure white.
-Thanks to its high contrast ratio, dark saturated colors are displayed well.
+Thanks to its high contrast ratio, dark saturated colors are displayed well, but it isn't as good as an OLED.

-The Samsung QN90B has good accuracy out of the box.
-Colors have excellent accuracy overall, except for saturated cyan, which is a bit off.
+The Samsung QN90B has good accuracy before calibration.
+Colors have excellent accuracy overall, but some colors are still off.
+The color temperature is on the warm side, but it isn't bad enough to be noticeable.
 The white balance is okay, but brighter shades of gray are off.
-Gamma is very close to the 2.2 target for a dark room, but bright scenes are a bit too bright.
-Finally, the color temperature is slightly warm, but it's not enough to be noticeable.
+Gamma is close to the 2.2 target for a moderately lit room, but bright scenes are a bit too bright.

 The Samsung QN90B has decent gray uniformity overall.
 There are a few patchy spots near the center, which is a bit distracting when watching sports.
 The sides of the screen are also a bit darker than the center, but this isn't very noticeable with normal content.
 Gray uniformity in near-black scenes is much better, with no noticeable issues.